Laurence165/PokemonRPG/README.md

-Pokemon RPG
-This is a Java-based Pokemon adventure game application.
+Pokemon RPG is a Java-based Pokemon adventure game application.
 The GUI is built with JavaFX and uses the FreeTTS Library for text-to-speech accessibility features.

 [Design Document](DesignDocument.pdf)